 Honorary Lecturer - The Turner Collection

-As a freelance museum curator and pharmacy historian, my role is twofold: to research the School's centenary in 2019, leading to a publication and a programme of commemorative activities; to work alongside curator Sarah Daly and Professor Terry Turner to look after the historical items in the Turner Collection and to make them more accessible to people inside and outside the School.
+As a freelance museum curator and pharmacy historian, the School draws on my professional expertise and that of fellow freelance curator Sarah Daly to look after the historical items in the Turner Collection and to make them more accessible to people inside and outside the School.

 We also work with Phil Parkes, Senior Conservator, in the School of History, Archaeology and Religion, to look after the collection.

-I would be really pleased to hear from you if you can contribute memories or memorabilia to the centenary project, or if you are interested in discussing how the collection or pharmacy history more generally would help you in your teaching, research or studies
+We would be really pleased to hear from you if you are interested in discussing how the collection or pharmacy history more generally would help you in your teaching, research or studies

 - MA (Cantab), MA, AMA

 - Level 5 Diploma in Management, Chartered Management Institute (2008)

 - MA (Hons) in Museum Studies, University of Leicester, Distinction (1998)

 - BA (Hons) in History, University of Cambridge, Class I (1996)

 I studied History at Clare College, University of Cambridge, and Museums Studies at the University of Leicester.
 Having worked for short periods at museums as diverse as the Hereford Cider Museum and the Victoria and Albert Museum, I became Assistant Keeper of Social History for Wakefield Museums and Arts, during which time I co-wrote Liquorice (WMDC, 2003).